Lightning Can Kill!

 When thunder is heard or a cloud-to-ground lightning bolt is seen, the thunderstorm is close enough to strike your location with lightning.
 Suspend play and take shelter immediately.

 Thirty-minute rule.
-Once play has been suspended, wait at least 30 minutes after the last thunder is heard or flash of lightning is witnessed prior to resuming play.
+Once play has been suspended, wait at least 30 minutes after the last thunder is heard or a flash of lightning is witnessed before resuming play.

 Any subsequent thunder or lightning after the beginning of the 30-minute count, reset the clock, and another 30-minute count should begin.

 Hold periodic reviews for appropriate personnel.

 For additional information on lightning safety, see the links below: